• Home

 His life’s research was all about Jellyfish – and he discovered some pretty cool things back in the years he spent summers out on the coast doing his research.
 I could go on and on about him – but you dig into his marine research on your own if you are interested.

 There are many life cycles in the animal kingdom, but few are as unique and interesting as that of jellyfish.
-The jellyfish life cycle is a fascinating process that starts when eggs hatch into larvae, continue through becoming polyps (stages between larva and adult), they develop into free-swimming medusae which reproduce sexually to produce more jellyfish.
+The jellyfish life cycle is a fascinating process that starts when eggs hatch into larvae, continues through becoming polyps (stages between larva and adult), they develop into free-swimming medusae, which reproduce sexually to produce more jellyfish.
 The life cycle of a jellyfish is both interesting and full of surprises!

 The Life Cycle of a Jellyfish